Orthopaedic and Trauma Alliance UK

-Part 2 is now available to Members Only via the Members Resources Page.
-Further parts will be made available at regular intervals.
+Subsequent Parts will be available to Members Only via the Members Resources Page at regular intervals.

 We hope you will find this invaluable resource useful.

-This video is from a workshop presented at the 2016 OTA Annual Conference in Blackpool.
+This video is of a presentation at the OTA Conference 2016.

-It is available to all visitors to the website.
+It is available to all visitors to this site.